 The central nervous system runs from the head, down through the spinal cord.
 The nerves separate out at each vertebrae through the foramen, these then diverge out into the peripheral nervous system.
 If one of the vertebrae is misaligned, this can impinge on the nerves causing pain and discomfort to the animal.

-It is therefore a legal requirement that as a McTimoney practitioner and massage therapist we must seek and obtain veterinary consent before any treatment can take place.
+therapists seek & obtain veterinary consent before any treatment can take place.